Deferred items

 Framework choice

-We use ToyAIKit because it is interactive and clear for teaching.
-It is a good fit for a workshop notebook, not a full production agent framework.
+We use ToyAIKit because it's interactive and clear for teaching.
+It's a good fit for a workshop notebook, not a full production agent framework.

 For production, use a framework that fits your application.
-PydanticAI is a good default option, and the concepts here still carry over: tools, prompts, lazy-loaded skill instructions, and command rendering.
+PydanticAI is a good default option, and the concepts here still apply.
+You still use tools, prompts, lazy-loaded skill instructions, and command rendering.

 Continue with Appendix: workshop files for the file list.